 It began when Waterman was lured to a Fremont drag strip in 1959.
 The first moment he heard a nitro-fueled rail fire up he was hooked.
 It has been his passion ever since.
 He moved from his boyhood home in San Jose to Southern California to be near the center of drag racing.
 He began wiping wheels on dragsters and worked diligently to learn all he could about making cars go faster.

 In 1967 his life changed again at the annual Bakersfield March Meet.
 He was one of 140 entrants trying to qualify for 32 spots in the race field when a stranger asked why he was doing poorly.
 Waterman said he needed better tires so the man gave him $400 to purchase new tires.
 The car qualified third and when Waterman used his prize money to pay back the generous sponsor the man said he had done the same thing for nine other entrants, but Waterman was the only one who paid him back.

 Two weeks later the same man called to ask if Waterman wanted to buy his machine shop and that day Waterman Racing Engines was launched.
 His boss at the time encouraged him and gave two pieces of advice — (1) never put out a product unless you know it is the best and (2) be sure the product looks better than it performs.
 Waterman has always followed that business plan.

-Over the years Waterman parts have been on Top Fuel, Funny, IRL Indy, Sprint, and NASCAR champions’ cars year after year.
+Over the years Waterman parts have been in Top Fuel, Funny, IRL Indy, Sprint, and NASCAR champions’ cars year after year.
 He has even designed Formula 1 parts for the Penske organization.
-In 2009 Waterman was inducted into the International Drag racing Hall of Fame.
+In 2009 Waterman was inducted into the International Drag Racing Hall of Fame.